-Black isn’t to be feared, especially when for a dining room colour scheme.
+Black isn’t to be feared, especially when for dining room colour schemes.
 In fact, dining spaces benefit more than any other room from a black colour palette.
 Its drama and intimacy are both desirable moods for dinner parties whilst its use in an occasionally-used room makes it entirely liveable.

 Jessie D. Miller pairs semi-gloss black wall panelling with a jute-like neutral ceiling tile and neutral stone flooring which balances the contrast effectively.
-Modern Platner dining chairs which surround a high-gloss dining table are a directional choice and offer a desirable visual lightness required of such an intense colour scheme.
+Modern Platner dining chairs which surround a high-gloss dining table are a directional choice and offer a desirable visual lightness required of such an intense dining room colour palette.

 Image Credit: Jennifer Post

 Monochrome never goes out of style and, as this smart dining room colour palette of charcoal, white, black and silver proves, it’s one of the best choices for a sophisticated and subtly layered palette.

 New York interior designer Jennifer Post works double duty in this dining room with two, almost identical dining arrangements.
 Bronze-based dining tables with a blackened patina by Jiun Ho anchor each surrounded by cut-out back chairs and topped with Sciolari-inspired chandeliers.

 Dining Room Colour Combination: Contrasting Colour Palette